 So how does this ‘type’ buy?
 Put simply, we buy the brand.
 The ability to buy anything (almost literally with online buying) at any time and have it within twenty-four hours can’t help but change attitudes to parting with your money.
 The modern audience is used to buying on how they feel towards the options in front of them.
 How many review stars does it have?
 What do the comments say?
 More to the point – does the picture of the product look trustworthy?
 Does the brand look ‘decent’?
 Have I heard of it?
 Has a friend or family member bought it or something similar?
 All of these questions point not to what the product is – I know what it is – it’s how I feel about it.
 This is brand buying at its purest.

-What does this have to do with Independent Schools?
+What does this have to do with Fee Paying Schools?
 Everything.
 Independent Schools are the epitome of the ‘high brand’.
-Average customer spend of between £10,000 to £20,000 (on average), per annum, for the care and development of their most prized emotional asset when there is a zero-cost alternative to them.
+The average customer spends of between £10,000 to £20,000 (on average), per annum, for the care and development of their most prized emotional asset when there is a zero-cost alternative to them.
 The differentiators of opportunity, breadth and quality are inherently present in all high-brand propositions.
 “You get what you pay for” is essentially the mantra of the Independent Schools world.

 Miles Latham, Managing Partner of Affixxius Films